barryclark/jekyll-now/_posts/2020-05-21-compuational-mixology.markdown

 Traditional cocktails are cooled by using plain ice[^nontrad].
 They are either stirred, shaken, with or without egg-white, blended, or just served with an ice cube.
 It is illuminating to look into the thermodynamics of water to understand how ice cools a cocktail.

-[^nontrad]: Non-traditional cocktails are cooled using liquid nitrogen, have hot pokers dipped into them, or involve other showy operations.
+[^nontrad]: Non-traditional cocktails are cooled using liquid nitrogen, have hot pokers dipped into them, or involve other flamboyant operations.

 ![Heat diagram of water.
 The melting of ice is the determining factor in the chilling of cocktails.](../images/2020_cocktails/melting.png)